prendradjaja/prendradjaja.github.io/vim/vimrc.md

 **Q: What is "vimrc"?**

+A: The vimrc file is what you use for permanently changing settings.

+**Q: How do I use it?**

-A: The vimrc file is just a series of `:` commands that get run when you start Vim.
-This is what you use for permanently changing settings.
+A: It's literally just a series of `:` commands that get run when you start Vim.
+Put whatever you want in it.
+One command per line, and the `:` is optional.
+Lines that start with `"` are comments.

 **Q: Sounds good, where is my vimrc file?**